-- 1. The procedures and policies for participation and withdrawal from the EBT system. - Content regarding compliance with all Program regulations with respect to retailer participation in the Program and treatment of SNAP households.
-This includes specific requirements with respect to the deployment of terminals and the identification of checkout lanes for SNAP customers. - 3.
-The delineation of liabilities during system downtime and the associated responsibilities of each party with respect to the use of off-line and/or manually entered data, paper vouchers, and re-presented vouchers. - 4.
-One or more required signatures.
+- 1. The terms and conditions with respect to equipment ownership, lease arrangements, handling and maintenance for which the State agency and merchant are liable. - 2.
+The procedures and policies for participation and withdrawal from the EBT system. - 3.
+The requirements that the agreement comply with program regulations with respect to retailer participation in the program and treatment of SNAP households.
+This includes specific requirements with respect to the deployment of terminals and the identification of checkout lanes for SNAP customers. - 4.
+The delineation of liabilities during system downtime and the associated responsibilities of each party with respect to the use of off-line and/or manually entered data, paper vouchers, and re-presented vouchers. - 5.
+The agreements omitted one or more required signatures.

 Each one of these missing pieces is required by a different section of 7 CFR 274.
-For example, number 1 above is a minimum requirement pursuant to 7 CFR 274.3 (c) (2).
-When we asked the EBT contractor why the sections were omitted from the executed agreement, we were informed that retailers were not required to return that with the executed contract packet.
+For example, number 2 above is a minimum requirement pursuant to 7 CFR 274.3 (c) (2).
+MA DTA informed us that the EBT Contractor has on file only those pages returned by the retailer.
+The Contractor does not require all pages of the retailer packet, and the required content, to be returned.
 Therefore, we were unable to determine if the retailer reviewed and/or completed those required sections.

 The State agency is not properly maintaining the exempt retailer agreements.
-If agreements are misplaced, or sections containing minimum required elements (key terms and conditions) are missing, the State may not be able to fully enforce the terms of the agreement; and exempt retailers may not be held liable for non-performance.
+If agreements are misplaced, or sections containing minimum required elements, such as key terms and conditions, are missing, the State may not be able to fully enforce the terms of the agreement; and exempt retailers may not be held liable for non-performance.
 Also, absent these agreements, State agencies, FNS, OIG, law enforcement, and other authorized personnel may not be able to execute their investigative, oversight, audit, or review duties and responsibilities.